HaxeFlixel/flixel-docs/documentation/04_community/07-code-contributions.html.md

 - This [documentation](https://github.com/HaxeFlixel/flixel-docs)
 - The website [haxeflixel.com](https://github.com/HaxeFlixel/haxeflixel.com)

-If you are wanting to contribute code, please review the [code style](http://haxeflixel.com/documentation/code-style) and [code-contributions](http://haxeflixel.com/documentation/code-contributions) pages.
+If you are wanting to contribute code, please review the [style guide](https://haxeflixel.com/documentation/code-style).